Mykol71/ostools-1.17/README.md

 ~ updateos 1.9.2
 ----------------
-+ enable/disable script for prod use? (if not prod-ready prompt for exec.) (replace nopub) ~ add indicator to help dialog if script is not prod ready. o documentation example; pa-dss4 group with 1 script labeled for each pci rule. o group desc. (displays readme DESC for group.) $updateos help group o group script calling another group? (nested groups) o when running a group, check for another group matching serial and run that group as well. (for handling one-offs)
++ enable/disable script for prod use? (if not prod-ready prompt for exec.) (replace nopub)
++ add indicator to help dialog if script is not prod ready. o documentation example; pa-dss4 group with 1 script labeled for each pci rule. o group desc. (displays readme DESC for group.) $updateos help group ~ group script calling another group? (nested groups) o when running a group, check for another group matching serial and run that group as well. (for handling one-offs)